Gorgeous-Patrick/Blog/content/portfolio/VG100/SilverFOCS-Calypso.md

 - The importance of user experience when developing a product: We should think from the users’ perspective when designing and developing the product.

 - Regularly update team progress: Keep everyone updated; Also, the development of a product is a dynamic process and new ideas may pop up.
 Having a regular log of the work can collect those ideas and gain insights.

+## Play the Game

+A link to the game: https://focs.ji.sjtu.edu.cn/silverfocs/project/2020/p2.
+Note that the server is in China, so access might be slow.